LuisaGroup/luisa-python-lang/README.md

 ### Metaprogramming
 We provide a flexible approach to metaprogramming by allowing users to mix Python code and DSL code.
+DSL variables can be stored in Python variables, and users can use this to build computation graph dynamically.

 ```python
 # Compile time reflection